Scheduled monuments in Somerset: Taunton Deane

+The former district of Taunton Deane has an area of 462 km2.

 There are 33 scheduled monuments in Taunton Deane.
 Many of them are Neolithic through to the Bronze and Iron Ages such as bowl barrows, cairns along with hill forts such as Norton Camp.
 Castle Neroche was an Iron Age hill fort which was reused as a Norman motte-and-bailey castle.
 Burrow Mump shows evidence or Roman use but is better known as a Norman motte-and-bailey castle, and later church.
 It was presented, in 1946, by Major Alexander Gould Barrett, to the National Trust and serves as a memorial to the 11,281 Somerset men who lost their lives during the first and second world wars.

 The medieval period is represented by several churchyard and village crosses.
 The defensive walls and part of Taunton Castle, which has Anglo-Saxon origins and was expanded during the Medieval and Tudor eras, are included.
 More recent sites include Poundisford Park, Buckland Priory, Bradford Bridge and a duck decoy from the 17th century.
 Some of the sites such as Balt Moor Wall are of uncertain date.
-The most recent are air traffic control buildings, pillboxes and fighter pens from RAF Culmhead, situated at Churchstanton on the Blackdown Hills.
+The most recent are air traffic control buildings, pillboxes and fighter pens from RAF Culmhead, at Churchstanton on the Blackdown Hills.